Have you lost a lost a loved one due to the negligence of another person?

 How Much Does It Cost to Hire a Wrongful Death Lawyer?

-At GWC, our wrongful death lawyers work on a contingency fee basis.
+GWC’s wrongful death attorneys work on a contingency fee basis.
 This means that we do not charge money upfront to any clients who retain us.
-Only when we successfully resolve a case do we take a fee in the form of a percentage of the verdict or settlement, along with reimbursement for expenses.
+Only when we successfully resolve a wrongful death case do we take a fee in the form of a percentage of the verdict or settlement, along with reimbursement for expenses.
 The more a client gets paid, the more we get paid.
 It is a mutually beneficial arrangement that encourages us to maximize the value of a wrongful death claim.

-As with many lawsuits, a robust argument must be built to prove that the act of the defendant was the primary factor in the death of the victim.
+As with many lawsuits, a robust argument must be built to prove that the act of the defendant was the primary factor in the wrongful death of the victim.
 What this means is that the wrongful conduct of the defendant must have created a direct series of events that ultimately resulted in causing a fatal injury to the deceased.
+If a plaintiff fails to demonstrate the causal relationship between the defendant’s misconduct and the victim’s demise, obtaining full and fair compensation for a wrongful death may not be possible.

 Need Help?
 Contact Our Wrongful Death Lawyers Today